How to survive long bus trips

 Spread cash

 Don’t keep all your cash in one place.
-In case you lose the bag you stashed your cash in or if the bus you’re in gets robbed along the way.
-If you spread out your cash you will still have an emergency fund left.
+In case you lose the bag you stashed your cash in or if the bus you’re on gets robbed along the way, If you spread out your cash, you will still have an emergency fund left.
 It’s better than losing everything in one go.

 Pack light

-Try to pack light and do find out what the baggage policy is of the bus company you’re using.
+Try to pack light, and do find out what the baggage policy of the bus company you’re using is.

 Stretch